AroSwift/personal-website/README.md

 ---

-Built with using React, TypeScript, and Tailwind CSS
+Built with React, TypeScript, and Tailwind CSS